Memphis International Airport

-The airport averages over 80 passenger flights per day.
-The 164th Airlift Wing of the Tennessee Air National Guard is based at the co-located Memphis Air National Guard Base, operating C-17 Globemaster III transport aircraft.
+The airport is the "superhub" for FedEx Express, with the company operating nearly 400 flights per day from Memphis, mostly at night, to destinations including the continental United States, Canada, Europe, the Middle East, Asia, and South America.
+The airport averages about 80 passenger flights per day.
+The Memphis Air National Guard Base is located at the airport and houses the 164th Airlift Wing of the Tennessee Air National Guard, which operates C-17 Globemaster III transport aircraft.

+The airport opened in 1929.
+During World War II, it served as the base of the 4th Ferrying Group.
+A jet-age terminal opened in the 1960s.
+In 1973, Federal Express established its main hub at the airport.
+Memphis also served as a passenger hub from 1985 to 2013.
+Republic Airlines established the hub.
+After Republic merged with Northwest Airlines in 1986, Northwest continued to operate the hub.
+When Northwest subsequently merged with Delta Air Lines in 2008, it was considered redundant within Delta's network, and lost its hub status.
+The airport subsequently reduced its passenger facilities from three concourses to one.
+On August 11, 2026, the airport was renamed for Frederick W. Smith, founder of FedEx.

 History

-Memphis mayor Watkins Overton put together a commission in 1927 to establish a municipal airport.
-It was built on a 200 acre plot of farmland 7 mi from downtown Memphis and opened on June 14, 1929.
+Memphis mayor Watkins Overton put together a commission in 1927 to establish an airport.
+It was built on a 200 acre plot of farmland 7 mi from downtown Memphis and opened on June 14, 1929, as Memphis Municipal Airport.
 The two-day dedication ceremony featured aerial stunts and the arrival of over 200 aircraft.
 In its early years the airport had three hangars and a sod runway.
+Standard Oil of Louisiana built the terminal after securing the right to supply all of the airfield's oil and gasoline.
 In 1930, runway lights were installed after an aircraft landed in the Mississippi River because it could not find the airport at night.
-Robertson Aircraft Corporation, which would merge into American Airlines, was the first major airline to fly to Memphis, with routes to New Orleans and St. Louis.
-In June 1931, American Airlines commenced the first airmail service from Memphis.
-Chicago and Southern Air Lines was headquartered in the city from 1934 to 1936 and from 1940 to 1953, when it was acquired by Delta Air Lines.
+Robertson Aircraft Corporation, which would merge into American Airways, started passenger flights to New Orleans and St. Louis in April 1930 on Ryan monoplanes.
+The following June, American Airways commenced the first airmail service from Memphis.
+Chicago and Southern Air Lines was headquartered in the city from 1934 to 1935 and from 1941 to 1953, when it was acquired by Delta Air Lines.
 During the 1930s, Memphis figured on American's east–west route between New York and Los Angeles and on Chicago and Southern's north–south route linking Chicago to New Orleans.
-In 1938, the Works Progress Administration helped construct a new terminal building.
+The Works Progress Administration helped construct a new terminal building, which was inaugurated in October 1938.
 It had three stories and an Art Deco design.
+That year 31,000 passengers used the airport.